RakhithJK/Tzahi12345-YoutubeDL-Material-wiki/Translate.md

 Translating YoutubeDL-Material into a new language is a multi-step process.
 It begins with the `messages.en.xlf` file, which contains virtually all strings, (referred to as *source string*) within the UI in English.
 This is usually called a *source file*, and is of type [XLIFF](https://en.wikipedia.org/wiki/XLIFF).

-The *target file*, contains both the source string, and the *target string*, which is the translated string in the target language.
+The *target file* contains both the source string and the *target string*, which is the translated string in the target language.
 Here is an excerpt from `messages.es.xlf` file ([view here](https://github.com/Tzahi12345/YoutubeDL-Material/blob/master/src/assets/i18n/messages.es.xlf)), which is the English->Spanish translation of YoutubeDL-Material:

 	<trans-unit id="cff1428d10d59d14e45edec3c735a27b5482db59">
 		<source>Name</source>